Guides

 Sex toy cleaning guide

 Cleaning may not be the most glamorous thing a person can do with a sex toy, but the cleaning process is vital to keeping a toy in tip-top condition!
-If your toys are not cleaned properly, you run the risk of developing a bacterial infection.
-But don’t worry — it takes mere minutes to clean a sex toy, and the techniques are about as simple as washing your hands.
+Don’t worry — it takes mere minutes to clean a sex toy, and the techniques are about as simple as washing your hands.

 Nearly all sex toys can be washed with good old antibacterial soap and warm water.
-There are also some products made specifically for sex toy cleaning, such as Pjur Med Clean Spray and Afterglow Toy Tissues.
+There are also some products made specifically for sex toy cleaning, such as Sliquid Shine Toy Cleaner and Afterglow Toy Tissues.
 These products are gentle, can be used in lieu of soap, and rinse/wipe off easily.

 • Soap and water: Lather the toy with antibacterial soap and warm water.
-Let the soap sit on the surface of the toy for 2-5 minutes, then rinse thoroughly.
-Dry.
+Let the soap sit on the surface of the toy for 2-5 minutes, then rinse and dry thoroughly.

 • Boiling: After a preliminary soap and water scrubbing, submerge the toy slowly in a pot of boiling water and allow it to boil for 10 minutes.
 Ensure that it stays submerged as it boils.
-Carefully remove the toy and dry.
+Carefully remove the toy (tongs work well!) and dry.

-• Bleaching: Mix together a solution of 10% bleach and 90% water.
+• Bleaching: Mix a solution of 10% bleach and 90% water.
 Wash the toy with soap and water first, then submerge the toy in the bleach solution, or spray/wipe the toy with the solution.
-Let it sit momentarily, then rinse and dry.
+Let it sit momentarily, then rinse and dry thoroughly.

 • Dishwasher: Place the toy in the top rack of your dishwasher and run the dishwasher on a gentle cycle without any soap.
 Dry.

 In each case, toys can be air-dried or dried with a paper towel or lint-free cloth.
-Let your toys dry completely before storing them; otherwise the leftover moisture could encourage mold and mildew.
+Let your toys dry completely before storing them.

 When should sex toys be cleaned?
 Well, toys should definitely be washed when you first take them out of their package.
 They should also be cleaned as soon as possible after use, and sometimes even before use (if they have been stored away for a while).